microsoft/pxt-adafruit/docs/projects/timing-gates.md

 In ths project, we will build a timing gate, a system that can measure the speed of a car.

-The timing gate is made of two sensors that can detect the moving car.
-When the car goes through the gate, it triggers each sensor and the micro:bit records the times.
-The speed is then computed by dividing the distance between the sensors by the time between each sensor trigger.

 ### ~hint

 This lesson explains the principles of timing gates using household materials.
 To build high performance gates,